 (Contains full spoilers for Batman V. Superman: Dawn of Justice and Zack Snyder’s Justice League)

 I haven’t written a word on the work of Zack Snyder since 2017.
 That year’s theatrical release of Justice League was on November 17, 2017.
 A lifetime ago.
-The movie passed by without my comment until the end of 2019, when a different movie from a different franchise evoked the familiar sensation of disgust smothered in mind-numbing boredom upon witnessing a “corporate course correction.”
+The movie passed by without my comment until the end of 2019, when a different movie from a different franchise evoked the familiar sensation of disgust smothered in mind-numbing boredom upon unfurling as a “corporate course correction.”
 In 2019, the hollow and empty Star Wars: The Rise of Skywalker was such a disappointment it haunted me with echoes of the butchered Frankenstein’s Monster that was Joss Whedon’s Justice League.
 But while the Star Wars film was a clear course correction from its conception, it would take years for fans and press to work out the true behind-the-scenes story of the fight that led Warner Brothers Studios to create their strange first DC Comics super-hero team-up adaptation.

 Hello from within the Venn diagram in the subset of moviegoers who enjoyed Batman V Superman: Dawn of Justice as well as Star Wars: The Last Jedi.
 I liked those movies despite their flaws, particularly the Ultimate Edition of the former.
 Neither movie was perfect; neither was universally well-received; neither was free from the influence of the audience response to the series movie before it.
 But both movies were brave in the risks they took with the subject matter; both movies were box-office achievers that could not realistically be labeled as bombs; most importantly, both movies gave rise to a seemingly equal yet opposite chorus of internet outrage that eventually spooked the studios into fucking up their follow-ups, Big Time.